ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Introduction

-To extend the potential of ChatGPT in text classification tasks, it is necessary to answer two key questions. i) How to effectively utilize ChatGPT without incurring high computational costs, especially in the scenario when many labels exist leading to in-context learning not being available? ii) How to delve into the decision process to ensure interpretability?
+In this study, we tackle these two limitations in the text classification scenario.
+Specifically, to extend the potential of ChatGPT, it is necessary to consider two key questions. i) How to effectively utilize ChatGPT in scenarios where a substantial amount of labeled data is available, making it challenging to fully harness the potential of in-context learning~\cite{min2021recent}? ii) How to enhance interpretability in the decision-making process?
 In this work, instead of developing a customized interpretation algorithm, we propose to tackle the problem from a data-centric perspective~\cite{zha2023data}.
 Specifically, given text data as input, rather than directly applying ChatGPT to classify text data, we first conduct a knowledge graph extraction task to extract refined and structural knowledge from the raw data using ChatGPT.
 The rich knowledge is then converted and distilled into a graph, which is further used to train an interpretable linear classifier to make predictions.
-Unlike traditional graph extraction methods, which mainly rely on heuristics~\cite{yao2019graph} or graph refinement~\cite{zhao2021data}, our proposed method does not contain preliminary graph structure to further refine, which also conserves computational costs.
-Furthermore, such approaches provide a more transparent presentation of the relationships within context, and enable further investigation of the interpretation, thereby addressing the black box issue commonly associated with complex models.
-Additionally, our proposed framework is flexible and can be easily extended by integrating external knowledge to further enhance the training process, e.g., including TF-IDF weight.
-Our contributions can be summarized into three perspectives: \begin{itemize} \item To the best of our knowledge, we are the first to propose a framework that converts the learned knowledge from ChatGPT into a structural form, i.e., graphs, which enables more effective training of the knowledge with label information for text classification tasks. \item The decision-making in our text classification framework is inherently interpretable, which overcomes the deficiency of black-box models in interpretability. \item Our proposed method significantly improves the performance of ChatGPT over directly utilizing it for text classification tasks, which demonstrates the effectiveness and superiority of our approach. \end{itemize}
+Unlike traditional graph extraction methods, which mainly rely on heuristics~\cite{yao2019graph} or graph refinement~\cite{zhao2021data}, our proposed method does not require further refinement of the obtained graph, which reduces computational costs.
+Furthermore, our approaches provide a more transparent presentation of the relationships within context, and enable further investigation of the interpretation, thereby addressing the black box issue commonly associated with complex models.
+Additionally, our proposed framework is flexible and can be easily extended by integrating external knowledge to further enhance the training process, e.g., including TF-IDF weight~\cite{ramos2003using}.